jrggementiza/activity-recommender/README.md

 # Limitations
 - This is prone to hiccups and hallucinations as w/ any AI powered apps as opposed to a Programatic / ML Derived recommender.
 - An example to this is the recommendations might not make sense given the season at times.
-- Additionally, deriving seasons of a country via AI is not as idempotent as say determining a country's seasons based on if they are tropical, temperate, and so on.
+- ~~Additionally, deriving seasons of a country via AI is not as idempotent as say determining a country's seasons based on if they are tropical, temperate, and so on.~~
 - Above issues can be mitigated by further fine tuning.

 # Improvements
-- Determine Seasons of a Country Programmatically instead of via AI
+- :white_check_mark: ~~Determine Seasons of a Country Programmatically instead of via AI~~
 - Prompt Improvement and Token Minimization
 - Throttle
 - Persist Data of repeat requests to minimize OpenAI API Calls